Help Miscellaneous

 There is no native version for Linux, but it should work ok under Wine.

-If you see the error containing SSL connect error (35)
+If you see the error containing SSL connect error (35), go to menu Tools Options Network libcurl and select a variant containing OpenSSL.

 Help Miscellaneous Integration